 People are disillusioned, this brings me to the second strand in this debate.
 We know that the health and success of a democracy depends upon the trust between the voters and those they elect to represent them.Trust is that most precious and delicate of qualities which once broken is so hard to repair.
 It is very clear that trust has broken down between the electorate of the Isle of Wight and the Council.
 We have an absolute duty to work to retrieve this situation.

-Public criticism of the questionnaire and the small percentage of the population the results represent cannot allow them to justify inflicting profound change on the rest of the population.
-As our MP surely the most representative, respected and loved figure on the island has reflected: It is not just what you promise the people, it is also what people believe you have promised them.People of the Isle of Wight believed that we would offer a Referendum if we were considering the possibility of radical change.
+It is not just what you promise the people, it is also what people believe you have promised them.People of the Isle of Wight believed that we would offer a Referendum if we were considering the possibility of radical change.
 A Referendum to determine the future direction of education will give an outcome which will secure our children’s futures from future uncertainty and political change.
 It offers us a way to heal the dreadful divisions which are tearing the island apart.
 There have been local Referenda in other parts of the country, usually related to budget processes and therefore requiring consultation periods which would not be required in this debate.I am fully confident that the people of the Isle of Wight are well aware of the issues and that we could achieve a result in weeks rather than months.

 I urge my colleagues to support this Motion.
 Show the people of the Isle of Wight that we trust them to make the right decision for their families.
 We can show that precious quality of humility which marks true leadership and give the island a way to find healing and resolution from its anguish.Our concern now is to do everything we can to make sure that the process of change is worked through with the least possible damage to children’s education, the working experience of schools staff and the cohesion of our local communities.
 We will continue to work with cross Party colleagues and community groups, as we have done throughout this debate, to do our very best for our Island children”.